Stromanthe is a beautiful and dreamy tropical plant recognized for its impressive colored unique foliage.

 The most common cause of your Stromanthe leaves turning yellow is imbalanced moisture in the soil.
-Too high water content in the soil can easily waterlog it and make Oxygen inaccessible to your plant.

 It results in root rot disease, and the yellowing leaves are the initial symptoms that your plant is affected with this disease.

 Roots cannot breathe in overly wet soil.
-They suffocate and stop delivering the water, and nutrients plants need.
+They suffocate and stop delivering the water and nutrients plants need.

 Underwatering, also known as drought, has a similar effect.
-With too little water, plants can’t take up crucial nutrients resulting in Yellow leaves.
+With too little water, plants can’t take up crucial nutrients resulting in yellow leaves.

 - Water the plant regularly only when the topsoil dries off to prevent overwatering.